t7-reapy/t7_workspace/README.md

   > according to some messages in the MT discord, it could be due to engine optimisations when using brushes.
 Try using patches instead !
 - the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged)
 - perk utility script throws error in splitscreen. (need developer dvar set to 2)
-- zombie stuck list of place:
+- zombie stuck list of places:
   - AI walk on balcony (north)
   - Appartement entrance
   - Appartement balcony exit towards south (too steep)
+  - Appartement spawn in the dip (neighbor room)
 - A couple of lighting issues:
   - exploder lights (lightning)
   - north-east neigbour upper balcony light clip (can be related to quality of light when compiled)